Natural Sapphire Grading

-The most important characteristic to take into consideration when determining what a sapphire’s price is always its color grade.
-The very best color for natural blue sapphire is an intense, deep royal velvety blue.
-This color of sapphire would be considered AAA quality, they’re the most valuable, and the rarest.
-The second best color is a medium rich blue, which goes into the AA quality.
+The most important characteristic to consider when determining a sapphire’s price is always its color grade.
+The best color for a natural blue sapphire is an intense, velvety, deep royal blue.
+This color of sapphire would be considered AAA quality, the rarest and most valuable.
+The second best color is a medium rich blue, or AA quality.
 Any blue sapphires that have a slight gray undertone fit into the A category.
-Finally, sapphires that have a very dark and opaque blue color are considered an B quality grade.
+Finally, sapphires that have a very dark and opaque blue color are considered B quality grade.
 The 3 keys to color grading are identifying hue, tone and saturation.
 Color is graded on these factors face up on a white surface.
 The hue should be royal blue, the tone should be deep blue and the saturation should be even throughout the gem.

 Clarity Grading For Gemstones

-After color, clarity is another important factor that has an impact on its price and rarity.
+After color, clarity is another important factor that has an impact on a gemstone's price and rarity.
 There are three types of clarity grade for gemstones such as sapphires: Type 1 stones, Type 2 stones, and Type 3 stones.

-- Type 1 stones - These stones will generally by eye clean.
-This means that they have no visible inclusions to the naked eye
+- Type 1 stones - These stones will generally be "eye-clean," meaning that they have no inclusions visible to the naked eye.

-- Type 2 stones - These typically do show some inclusions that are visible to the naked eye.
-However, they don’t take away from the overall beauty of the gemstone
+- Type 2 stones - These typically show some inclusions visible to the naked eye.
+However, they don’t detract from the overall beauty of the gemstone.

 Overall, most gemstones do have some type of inclusion, even if it isn't eye visible.
-Generally speaking, the fewer inclusions that a gemstone has, the rarer it is.
-Thus, the price will be higher for Type 1 stones compared to Type 3 stones.
+Generally speaking, the fewer inclusions a gemstone has, the rarer it is.
+Thus, the price will be higher for Type 1 stones than Type 3.

-Sapphires still fall into the general clarity grading for gemstones categories (Type 1 stones, Type 2 stones, or Type 3 stones).
-However, there are more specific and common terms that are directly related to the clarity of sapphires.
-These terms include: concaves, eye grade, loupe grade, and transparency.
+Sapphires still fall into the general clarity grading for gemstones categories (Types 1, 2 or 3).
+However, there are more specific terms that are directly related to the clarity of sapphires.
+They include: concaves, eye grade, loupe grade and transparency.

-- Concave - This is a natural mark that is found on the surface of sapphires.
-They normally form on the girdle, and they don’t interfere with the stones beauty
+- Concave - This is a natural mark found on the surface of sapphires.
+They normally form on the girdle and don’t interfere with the stone's beauty.

-- Eye Grade - This evaluates the overall clarity of the sapphire when it’s viewed without any magnification, just with the human eye
+- Eye Grade - This evaluates the overall clarity of the sapphire when viewed without magnification.

-- Loupe Grade - This is another form of evaluation, but differs from eye grade because here the clarity is checked under 10x magnification
+- Loupe Grade - This differs from eye grade because the clarity is checked under 10x magnification.

-- Transparency - Transparency is the relative ability that a sapphire has to transmit light
+- Transparency - This is the relative ability a sapphire has to transmit light.

 There are different types of inclusions that sapphires can have.
-Needles are long and thin mineral depositions in sapphires, which are referred to as silk inclusions.
-They are the most common type of inclusion.
-Silk inclusions form interactions within sapphire, and they are known to form the star effect.
-The price of sapphire drops when it contains more inclusions.
-This is because high amounts of inclusions affect the overall stability of the gemstone.
+Needles are long, thin mineral deposits, which are referred to as silk inclusions and are the most common type.
+Silk inclusions can form interactions within the sapphire, known as the "star" effect.
+The price of a sapphire drops as it contains more inclusions, which affect the overall stability of the gemstone.

 The cut of a sapphire refers to how well the surface is proportioned and polished.
-If a shallow or deep cut sapphire is poorly cut, it will be prone to light leakage.
+If a shallow- or deep-cut sapphire is poorly cut, it will be prone to light leakage.
 The best cuts of sapphire will always show optimal brilliance.
 They will look like they have more “life” to them.
-Sapphires that have cuts like this are rarer, and they are more expensive than inferior cut sapphires.
+Sapphires with these cuts are rarer, and they are more expensive than inferior cut sapphires.